bunkerity/bunkerweb/docs/integrations.md

 - Fedora 36
 - CentOS Stream 8

-[Ansible](https://docs.ansible.com/ansible/latest/index.html) is an IT automation tool working with python.
-Ansible work with ssh to connect to remote server, so make sure to have a ssh key.
-The role will deploy and configure BunkerWeb on your remote server(s).
+[Ansible](https://docs.ansible.com/ansible/latest/index.html) is an IT automation tool.
+It can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates.

+A specific BunkerWeb Ansible role is available on [Ansible Galaxy](https://galaxy.ansible.com/bunkerity/bunkerweb) (source code is available [here](https://github.com/bunkerity/bunkerweb-ansible)).

 First of all download the role from ansible-galaxy :
 ```shell